Important: Important amendment to the full IACC interview

-We recommend that you include a training plan as an annex at the end of your critical reflective narrative that outlines how you intend to address any significant Covid related gaps in your portfolio.
+We recommend that you include a training plan as an annex at the end of your critical reflective narrative that outlines how you intend to address any significant COVID-19 related gaps in your portfolio.
 You can use your current training plan which would allow the assessment panel to view your training plan at the time of your submission while still allowing you to continue to use and update your plan during the assessment period.
-View our guidance on what is expected in your training plan.
+Click this link for guidance on what is expected in your training plan.

 A training plan is optional and will not count towards the 3500 word limit (+/- 10%) for your narrative.

 You must use the most recent version of the MS Word submission template for your critical reflective narrative.
+Click this link to download the template.
 You must use the current edition of the AHCS Good Scientific Practice Guide (2021) when referring to the GSP domains.

 Submitting your narrative

-The submission system will be open for the two week period immediately prior to the submission deadline and will close on the deadline.
-You can upload newer versions of your critical reflective narrative up until the deadline – i.e. your latest submission before the deadline will be the one which is assessed.
+The submission system will be open for the 2 week period immediately prior to the submission deadline and will close on the deadline.
+You can upload newer versions of your critical reflective narrative up until the deadline – i.e., your latest submission before the deadline will be the one which is assessed.

 Essential information and documents